 There is a wide-ranging debate on how China’s economic rise is changing the global economic and political architecture.
 In this course, students will study the determinants of China’s foreign policy, the impact of China’s rise on geopolitics, the global implications of China’s high and growing demand for natural resources, and the implications of China’s competitiveness in a broad range of activities for developed countries on the one hand and developing countries on the other.

 Students will choose one or two additional courses from the electives offered by the Alliance Program.
-We strongly encourage students who have at least three semesters of Chinese to choose the Internship or Business Chinese.
+We strongly encourage students to choose the Internship or Business Chinese.
 Interns are placed in Chinese, joint-venture, or foreign-owned companies.
 They spend 10-12 hours per week (or 120 hours a semester) at the internship site and complete a research project that includes a paper and oral presentation.
 Mount Holyoke accepts credit for the internship course.

 Elective courses typically include:

 - International Trade: A Chinese Perspective